chwhiz/PermitTrack/README.md

 You can do whatever you want in the code.
 If you want to do some experiments then go for it :))

 ## Usage
-To use the Permit Checker, put the permit number in the field and submit. it will send a post request to the permit site you have entered and gets the content. then it will filter the uneccessary tags and show the name.
+To use ww's permit lookup, put the permit number in the field and submit. it will send a post request to the permit site you have entered and gets the content. then it will filter the uneccessary tags and show the name.

 ## Contributing
 If you would like to contribute, please fork this repository and submit a pull request.
 All contributions are welcome!